monicagiraldochica/bash_tutorial/docs/img_files.md

 ### Utilities

-ImageMagick has a list of utilities that can be used for different purposes.
-The following table presents a summary of those.
-Then, I will show some examples for each of these utilities.
-These examples will help you better understand how to use them.
+The following table presents a list of utilities that are part of ImageMagick and that can be used for different purposes.
+Each tool will have input and output options.
+Check [this section](#imagemagick-options) for a complete list of these options.

 When specifying a color in any ImageMagick command, you can use the name of any [recognized color](#imagemagick-color-list), the RGB value, or the Hex value.